confluentinc/ksql/docs-md/operate-and-deploy/installation/server-config/integrate-ksql-with-confluent-control-center.md

 Use a web browser to check the configuration of an advertised URL.
 Make sure that your browser can reach the `info` endpoint at `http://<ksql.advertised.url>/info`.
-If the configuration is wrong, and the browser can\'t resolve the URL of the KSQL Server host, you'll receive an error:
+If the configuration is wrong, and the browser can't resolve the URL of the KSQL Server host, you'll receive an error:
 `Websocket error when communicating with <ksql.advertised.url>`.